isabella232/rtos-docs-pr.sv-se/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_close_notify_set"></a>fx_media_close_notify_set

-Anger funktionen media close notify
+Ställer in funktionen media close notify

 ### <a name="prototype"></a>Prototyp